krimeshshah/jenkins-casc-k8s/jenkins-k8s-manifests/jenkins-setup-gke.md

       k apply -f gke-jenkins-backend-config.yaml

+#####  Note:
+           1. In order to create and successfully work this backendconfig resource, make sure backendconfigs.cloud.google.com crd already exists on gke cluster.
+In case of gke auto pilot cluster this crd by default exists.

-#####  Note: This backend config resource is more specific to gke loadbalancer as loadbalancer has its own healthcheck resource which validates the readiness of backend service by testing the backend config resource.
+           2.This backend config resource is more specific to gke loadbalancer as loadbalancer has its own healthcheck resource which validates the readiness of backend service by testing the backend config resource.